 I hold this credit card

-I don’t just talk the talk, I walk the walk too so the Ink Business Preferred Credit Card holds a very special place in my wallet.
+I don’t just talk the talk, I walk the walk too, so the Ink Business Preferred Credit Card holds a very special place in my wallet.

-Getting the card wasn’t plain sailing for me (I think that had something to do with the fact that I applied at the height of the pandemic when Chase was still in full panic mode and rejecting a large number of business card applications) but I finally struck gold in October last year when Chase was only too happy to issue me with the one card that I had been after for longer than any other.
+Getting the card wasn’t plain sailing for me (I think that had something to do with the fact that I applied at the height of the pandemic when Chase was still in full-on panic mode and rejecting a large number of business card applications) but I finally struck gold in October last year when Chase was only too happy to issue me with the one card that I had been after for longer than any other.

 I applied for the card at a point in the year when I knew that I had a lot of bills heading my way so it didn’t take me very long to trigger the welcome bonus…